Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Strange Antiquities

-Gloomy, atmospheric, cozy—these are the first impressions from the trailers of Strange Antiquities.
-You have to work in a shop of occult objects in Undermere and help local residents solve their unusual problems.
-It seems like a simple matter—an artifact store, of which there are many.
+Gloomy, atmospheric, cozy — these are the first impressions from the trailers of Strange Antiquities.
+You will work in a shop of occult objects in Undermere and help local residents solve their unusual problems.
+It seems like a simple matter — an artifact store, of which there are many.
 But this is only seems.
-The fate of the entire town, balancing on the border between reality and the other world, depends on your decisions—whether you help the buyer or resist him.
+The fate of the entire town, balancing on the verge between reality and the other world, depends on your decisions — whether you help the buyer or oppose him.

-Decisions must be made not only in dialogues.
-Mistakes in labeling powerful artifacts can be costly.
-Attention is required—and attention again.
+You need to make decisions not only in dialogues.
+Mistakes in marking powerful artifacts can be costly.
+Attention is required — and attention again.
 In this shop, you are not just a seller and storekeeper.
 Often you have to be a detective to unravel the mysteries.
-And sometimes—get out from behind the counter into the city, performing special assignments for the owner.
+And sometimes — get out from behind the counter into the city, carrying out special assignments from the owner.

 Strange Antiquities is not the first game about Undermere.
-The previous project of the Bad Viking studio in this setting—Strange Horticulture—has collected hundreds of positive reviews.
-Players who have tried the novelty say: if you liked the predecessor—take Antiquities boldly.
-At the same time, in terms of the number of reviews, the novelty is already ahead of the first part.
-No wonder: players note better puzzle design and a more interesting plot.
+Bad Viking's previous project in this setting, Strange Horticulture, has garnered hundreds of positive reviews.
+Players who have tried the new game say: if you liked the predecessor, feel free to take Antiquities.
+At the same time, the new product already surpasses the first part in terms of the number of reviews.
+It is not surprising: players note better puzzle design and a more interesting plot.

 The game has already received several awards, and the gaming press gives it the highest marks.
-Apparently, this time journalists and the community agree—extremely positive reviews confirm this.
-From ourselves we will add: the animation and character design could be more accurate, even taking into account the chosen style.
+Apparently, this time journalists and the community agree - extremely positive reviews confirm this.
+From ourselves we will add: animation and character design could be more accurate, even taking into account the chosen style.
 But this does not interfere with the gameplay, and the low price allows you to turn a blind eye to minor flaws.

 Image belongs to Bad Viking and Iceberg Interactive